In this age of digital revolution, there are multiple ways to make money as a musician!

 The reason why I am starting my post with ‘creating a music website’ is because of the endless opportunities that open up to you when you have your own website.

-I will share a lot of different methods with you but as you will continue reading you will see that a lot of these methods can be easily applicable on your website.
+I will share a lot of different methods with you but as you will continue reading you will see that a lot of these methods can be easily applied on your website.

-There a many ways you can monetize a website, such as:
+There are many ways you can monetize a website, such as: